In order to better service our customers we are relocating our

 GOOD HEARTS

-These diamonds are AGSL Triple Ideal Cuts with Hearts & Arrows.
+These diamonds are AGSL Triple Ideal Cuts and by the GIA as Triple Excellent with Hearts & Arrows.
 Good Hearts display a perfect pattern, consisting of symmetrical, equally sized and shaped hearts.

 Good Hearts